 - Our digital server is called Overdrive.
-You can search the catalog in OPAC the same way you would for physical books.
-To access our electronic books, you will need to download the Overdrive app and use your library card (barcode and pin number) to check out your ebooks.
+To access our electronic books, you will need to download the Overdrive or Libby app and use your library card (barcode and pin number) to check out your ebooks.

 - eBooks Minnesota is a free pilot program created for Minnesota residents.
 It features an electronic collection of books by Minnesota’s independent publishers.
 The platform for use is Biblioboard, which can be downloaded onto your electronic device and accessed via your library card.